 2 During snow or ice

-- Check that any elderly or disabled neighbours are alright in the cold weather.
-If you're worried about them, contact us.
+- Check that any elderly or disabled neighbours are managing in the cold weather - if you are worried about them you can contact us.

 Venturing out on foot

-- If you go outside put on sturdy footwear to avoid slips and trips.
-Be particularly careful going up and down steps and pavements.
+- Put on sturdy footwear to avoid slips and trips - be particularly careful going up and down steps and pavements.

 Venturing out by car

-- Extreme weather conditions and icy roads can make driving more difficult.
-By following Government advice you can help to make your journey safer and reduce delays for everyone.
+- Extreme weather conditions and icy roads make driving more difficult - by following Government advice you can help to make your journey safer and reduce delays for everyone.

-- Refer to our winter service pages for information on snow gritting routes and our Twitter feed for daily decisions about gritting.
+- Refer to our winter service pages for information on snow gritting routes and our West Sussex Highways Twitter feed for daily decisions about gritting.

-- See the safe driving advice from the RAC.
+- See the winter driving advice from the RAC.

-- wear lots of layers of clothing as multiple layers are better at keeping you insulated than 1 or 2 thick layers
+- Put on as many layers of clothing as possible - multiple layers are better at keeping you insulated than a couple of thick layers.

-- stay in the car and do not leave it to search for assistance unless help is visible within 100 yards in case you become disoriented and lost in blowing and drifting snow
+- Stay in the car and do not leave it to search for assistance unless help is visible within 100 yards - you could become disoriented and lost in drifting snow.

-- occasionally run the engine for about 10 minutes each hour to run the heater and keep warm and turn on the car's light
+- Run the engine for about 10 minutes each hour to run the heater and keep warm and turn on the car's light.

-- try not to stay in one position for too long by clapping your hands and moving your arms and legs occasionally
+- Keep your circulation going by clapping your hands and moving your arms and legs occasionally.

-- take turns sleeping if more than one person is in the car and huddle together for warmth
+- Ttake turns sleeping if more than one person is in the car - huddle together for warmth.

-- use newspapers, maps, and even the removable car mats for added insulation.
+- Use newspapers, maps, and even removable car mats for added insulation.